 The Central Appraisal Districts (Dallas Central Appraisal District, Rockwall Central Appraisal District) determines the value of all taxable property within the City of Rowlett on January 1st of each year.
 The appraisal district must repeat its appraisal process for property at least once every three years.

-The appraisal districts hear all protest on property value.
+The appraisal districts hear all protests on property value.
 If you disagree with your property value, you have until May 31st or 30 days from the date the notice was mailed (whichever is later) to file a protest.
 The State Comptrollers Office distributes a brochure giving information on many areas of the taxpayer's rights.

 The appraisal districts approve all exemptions according to Texas Property Tax Code.
 Exemption forms must be requested through the appraisal district.
 Some exemptions must be filed each year while others are one time only.
 Please contact the appropriate appraisal district if you have a question or exemptions.